m2lawrence/C-Sharp-BestAppEver/README.md

 # C-Sharp-BestAppEver

-I have hosted this website for you to see at: www.321191.co.uk
+I pay £4.20p monthly to host this generic C# website for you employers to view at: www.321191.co.uk in the hope that all you employers will be very impressed.

 Technologies used:
 C#, ASP.Net, SQL Server, HTML5, CSS3 and Bootstrap Javascript.